hackforla/VRMS/CONTRIBUTING.md

    - _Please note that the `ports` for the frontend and backend are set in this location_

+1. Set up Husky for Git hooks (required for all contributors):

+   To help enforce code quality and prevent errors from being committed, we use [Husky](https://typicode.github.io/husky/) to manage Git hooks.
+Please follow these steps after installing dependencies:

+   - In the root of the project, run:

+     ```sh
+     npx husky install
+     ```

+   - If you encounter issues, see the [Husky documentation](https://typicode.github.io/husky/#/) or reach out on slack!

 1. Take a second to review the `app.js` and `server.js` files in the `vrms/backend` folder.
 These two files are a blueprint for the back end, so please familiarize yourself with it.
 You'll see folders for the database collection models, routes for the API, and a config file which loads the necessary environment variables.

 1. Start the local development servers (frontend & backend).